Ax-Sch/AlphScore/README.md

 snakemake --cores [number of cores you have]

 ```
 The snakemake pipeline will execute >100,000 jobs.
-For testing, you can set the variable testing=True at the beginning of the pipeline.
-You could also skip the feature extraction part by downloading the file gnomad_extracted_prepro_rec.csv.gz (https://uni-bonn.sciebo.de/s/iE2GcXYUPoYgWHl) and placing it into the directory data/train_testset1/.
-Then you would start downstream of the rule preprocess_clinvar_gnomad_set (see abov) and you could already fit the machine learning models yourself and try to find a model that performs better than ours.
+To avoid all the computation, you can set the variable testing=True at the beginning of the pipeline.
+After running the pipeline in testing mode, you could replace the file data/train_testset1/gnomad_extracted_prepro_rec.csv.gz by the one from https://uni-bonn.sciebo.de/s/iE2GcXYUPoYgWHl .
+Then you would have the full data set for fitting machine learning models yourself.
+The evaluation in ClinVar variants will be on fewer proteins, however.

 This code was tested on a HPC cluster with CentOS Linux 7, miniconda3 and the job scheduler Slurm.
-If you have any questions just message me.
+If you have any questions you can also contact me.